 Covid-19 Frequently Asked questions

 All refunds are on a discretionary basis.
-If you wish to cancel before the order details have been sent to our fulfilment centre then the card processing fee will be deducted from the refund amount.
-Any refunds, where an order has been prepared for despatched or delivered, where a card payment was made for the purchase will include a deduction of the card processing fee, postage, packaging and the fulfilment centre return fee will be deducted if the return is approved.
+If you wish to cancel before the order details have before your order has been prepared for despatch, then the card processing fee will be deducted from the refund amount.
+Please note any cancellations before despatch are not guaranteed due to the automated process in place.
+Any refunds, where an order has been despatched or delivered, where a card payment was made for the purchase then we will deduct the card processing fee, postage, packaging and the fulfilment centre return fee, £1.80 plus VAT will be deducted if the return is approved and subject to a quality check.

 You must inform us within 10 days of your order being placed.
 After this date we are happy to investigate but cannot guarantee liability for missing orders we have despatched.
 Where appropriate we will raise a delivery dispute with the appropriate courier, please note it can take 21 days for them to investigate and respond.